-And this intangibility is what makes the whole field of IP so interesting to me !
+And this intangibility is what makes the whole field of IP so interesting to any so inclined !
 Take a simple example – a car is stolen.
 Car being tangible the fact of it being stolen can be readily established.
 But IP by definition is intangible.
 So, how do you establish its theft ? 🙂

 Further, how can one have ” possession, use, and enjoyment” and can ” bestow, collateralize, encumber, mortgage, sell, or transfer, and exclude everyone else” of / from a ‘thing’ which is ‘intangible’ and hence not a ‘thing’ to begin with !!